<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <pubDate>Sun, 20 Mar 2011 11:06:34 +0000</pubDate>

-<guid isPermaLink="false">http://sexandscience.org/blog/?p=350#comment-1995</guid>
+<guid isPermaLink="false">https://sexandscience.org/blog/?p=350#comment-1995</guid>

 <description>And that&#039;s your solution, j?
 Doesn&#039;t sound like one.</description>